g3rv4/g3rv4.com/_posts/2018-09-18-browser-extensions-are-insecure.md

 date: "2018-09-18 10:00:00 -0300"
 description: "How extensions are extremely insecure and free to leak your data.
 Do you check their source code?
 Even when they are silently updated?"
 ---
-While working on Taut (my browser extension to personalize Slack) I realized just how easy it is for an extension to go rogue.
+While working on Refined (my browser extension to personalize Slack) I realized just how easy it is for an extension to go rogue.
 In this article I explain how a malicious extension dev could really steal your data.

 <!--more-->

-On Sept 14th I renamed BetterSlack to [Taut](https://taut.rocks) and shipped it to the Chrome Web Store.
+On Sept 14th I renamed BetterSlack to Taut (and later to [Refined](https://refined.chat)) and shipped it to the Chrome Web Store.
 The extension had been live for 2 or 3 days and then it was unpublished for a couple weeks... but users continued using it.
 On this new version, I was including a couple bugfixes, a new feature, the rename and a warning notice.
 That looks like this:

 ![Taut warning](/public/images/tautWarning.png)